gosub-com/Zurfur/README.md

 For example, `a==b ? x==3 : y==4` is  illegal.  parentheses can be
 used to override that behavior, `a==b ? (x==3) : (y==4)` and
 `a==b ? (@p=> p==3) : (@p=> p==4)` are acceptable.

+The pair operator `:` makes a key/value pair which can be used in an array to initialize a map.

+Assignment is a statement, not an expression.
+Therefore, expressions like `a = b = 1` and `while (a = count) < 20` are not allowed.
+In the latter case, use `while count@a < 20`.
+Comma is also not an expression and may only be used where they are expected, such as a function call or lambda.

 #### Anonymous Class, Struct, and Lambda